jclo/vizu/_dist/README.md

 $().attr(attribute, value)      | sets the attribute of the selected element,
 $().removeAttr(attribute)       | removes the attribute from the selected element,

+$().animate(props, d, e, cb)    | Changes dynamically the CSS attributes,

 $(el).on(event, listener)       | adds an event listener to the selected child and returns this.
 $(el).off(event, listener)      | removes the attached event listener from the selected child and returns this.
 ```
-¹ *after, before and replace could only apply to a child element and not to the Component itself*,
+¹ *after, before and replacewith could only apply to a child element and not to the Component itself*,

 ### Vizu Render